stefanofa/awesome/TOPICS.md

 ## context-driven-development

 *   [gemini-cli-extensions/conductor](https://github.com/gemini-cli-extensions/conductor) - Conductor is a Gemini CLI extension that allows you to specify, plan, and implement software features.

-## gemini-cli

-*   [gemini-cli-extensions/conductor](https://github.com/gemini-cli-extensions/conductor) - Conductor is a Gemini CLI extension that allows you to specify, plan, and implement software features.

-*   [zilliztech/claude-context](https://github.com/zilliztech/claude-context) - Code search MCP for Claude Code.
-Make entire codebase the context for any coding agent.

 ## gemini-cli-extension